Otto cycles with a quantum planar rotor: Magnetic dipole machine

 The work output in the ideal engine regime is shown in Fig.~\ref{fig_Mag_colder} as a function of the hot-stroke parameters $\lambda_h$ and $T_h$ for fixed $\lambda_c=0.485$ and $\Boltz T_c = 0.001 E$.
 We see that the work reaches close to the ideal value around $\lambda_h \approx 0.25$ and for temperatures $\Boltz T_h > 0.2 E$.

 As one moves away from the ideal regime by increasing the cold temperature, the engine operation window closes and the work output deteriorates quickly.
 This is illustrated in Fig.~\ref{fig_Mag_cold}, where we set $\Boltz T_c = 0.025 E$.
 In this setting, we find that the Otto cycle can also operate as a refrigerator, provided that the hot temperature is small, $\Boltz T_h < 0.1 E$.

-Overall, we have shown that, because of angular momentum quantization, the magnetic dipole machine supports useful operation modes in the low-temperature regime.
+Overall, we have shown that, because of angular momentum quantization, the magnetic dipole machine supports useful operation modes in the low-temperature regime. \mg{However, this regime is dominated by fluctuations, as indicated by the scaled work variance \eqref{eq:scaled_variance_general}.
+Identifying $\oV = - E \oL_z /\hbar$, it here reads as